Tutor the People Essay Scholarship

-Tutor the People, a lower Manhattan-based tutoring service specializing in graduate admissions test prep (GMAT, MCAT, LSAT, GRE) and undergraduate course help announces an essay contest awarding $500 to one student who best exemplifies the spirit of helping others achieve success.
+Tutor the People, a tutoring service specializing in graduate admissions test prep (GMAT, MCAT, LSAT, GRE) and undergraduate course help in the New York, Washington DC, Philadelphia, and Boston area, announces an essay contest awarding $500 to one student who best exemplifies the spirit of helping others achieve success.

 Please follow the guidelines listed below.